cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/streams.rst

 a setting with the key ``"pattern"``.
 For example, to create a :ref:`stream-view <stream-views>` ``mygrok`` on an existing stream ``mystream`` using the CDAP CLI::

-  $ cdap-cli.sh create stream-view mystream mygrok format grok \
+  $ cdap cli create stream-view mystream mygrok format grok \
       schema "facility string, priority string, message string" \
       settings "pattern=(?<facility>\b(?:[0-9]+)\b).(?<priority>\b(?:[0-9]+)\b) (?<message>.*)"